-Due to the dry conditions, Environment and Parks may allow grazing or haying opportunities on vacant public land.
+When drought conditions warrant, Environment and Parks may allow grazing or haying on vacant public land.

 Frequently Asked Questions about Rangeland Management in Drought Conditions